RinatTr/Envizo/README.md

 We believe that if users see their impact, they will be empowered to act and engage with their communities.

 ## Features
-(seeing data of the issue, see your impact[prediction], upload a photo  )
 1. Interactive visualization of the environmental issue.
 2. Personal impact prediction component.
 3. Join your community and subscribe to [GreenNYC](https://www1.nyc.gov/site/greenyc/small-steps/at-home.page) suggested goals.